theramis/Snapper/docs/snapper/basics.md

 }
 ```

+## Child Snapshots

-For `Theory` tests you should use the `ShouldMatchSnapshot(uniqueInstanceName)` extension method to match objects to a snapshot.
+For `Theory` tests you should use the `ShouldMatchChildSnapshot(childSnapshotName)` extension method to match objects to a child snapshot.
 ```csharp
 public class MyTestClass {